ClarityNLP/ClarityNLP/docs/setup/bare-bones-setup.rst

 **Important: download the Miniconda installation package for the latest** **python 3 release, not python 2.7.**

-After installing Miniconda, update to the latest version of ``conda`` by running this command in a terminal window:
+After installing Miniconda, update to the latest version of ``conda`` with:
 ::

    conda update -n base -c defaults conda